 Artists Are Healthier

 The Research Center for Arts and Culture (RCAC) at the National Center for Creative Aging (NCCA) established that artists suffer less loneliness and depression than the general population.
-According to the study mature artists are highly functioning members of society and are twice likely to do volunteer work than others.
+According to the study, mature artists are highly functioning members of society and are twice likely to do volunteer work as others.
 The study proved the benefits of the ART CART, a program that serves mature artists.
-The research also proved general benefits of art-making and creative collaboration for the aging population.
+The research also proved the general benefits of art-making and creative collaboration for the aging population.

 Artists’ Statements in The Healing Power of ART Exhibition

 Every year Manhattan Arts International presents The Healing Power of ART exhibition.
 We receive art and artists’ statements on a range of subjects and explain why artists create art.
 Some statements deal with physical and mental illness.
 One artist wrote: “Within the last ten years painting has been a continuous remedy for the depression and pain” While still another wrote: “I believe art saved my life, pulled me out of a coma…” Read Does Art Have The Power to Save Lives?